gonjavi/ReactSportsTracking/README.md

 - Run $npm install   -to install all dependencies from a package.json file
 - Run on the command line: $npm start
-- You will see the project on broswer
+- You will see the project on browser
 - [http://localhost:3000](http://localhost:3000) to view it in the browser.

 The page will reload if you make edits.<br />